muvaf/cloud-native-heroku/00-heroku.md

 ```

 If you want to add cloud infrastructure like a bucket, you need to add an addon
-and use the given environment variable in your application.
-However, you don't
+and use the **given environment variable** in your application.
+However, you
-get to have it in your cloud account so how you can configure it is quite limited.
+don't get to have it in your cloud account so how you can configure it is limited
+depending on which plugin you choose to use.

 ![Heroku addons](assets/heroku-addons.png)